Skip and Loafer: Manga

-Written and illustrated by Misaki Takamatsu, Skip and Loafer has been serialized in Kodansha's Monthly Afternoon since August 25, 2018.
+Written and illustrated by Misaki Takamatsu, Skip and Loafer has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since August 25, 2018.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on January 23, 2019.
-As of August 22, 2025, 12 volumes have been released.
+As of April 23, 2026, 13 volumes have been released.

 In North America, Seven Seas Entertainment announced that they had licensed the manga for English release in February 2021.
 The first volume was released on August 10, 2021.